semigm/IGME-110/schedule.md

 {% include top.html id="week1" content=page.week1 %}

-On Tuesday, I will review the syllabus, goals, and requirements for class, as well as methods for accessing course materials on both GitHub and myCourses.
+On Tuesday, we'll review the syllabus, goals, and requirements for class, as well as methods for accessing course materials on both GitHub and myCourses.
 On Thursday, we'll discuss communication tools you'll be using in the class, including Discord, and Google Docs.

 ### Tuesday (8/27)